-We believe that connecting kids with nature is important.
-When kids learn to enjoy and understand the natural world around them, they are more likely to value nature and the out of doors throughout their life.
-In addition, kids of all ages benefit from being in nature, we know that being outside helps everyone be more relaxed, and able to cope with stress.
-Each year, the Land Trust works with hundreds of schoolchildren doing educational programming as well as recreational activities.
-Some of the unique programs we are proud to be a part of include Wild Outdoor Week (WOW), the NEW ROOTS program, Bird by Bird, and so much more!
+We believe connecting kids to nature is important.
+When young people learn to enjoy and understand the natural world, they are more likely to value nature and the out of doors throughout their lives.
+Kids of all ages benefit from experiencing nature, and being outside is one of the best ways to relax and deal with stress.
+Each year, the Land Trust works with hundreds of schoolchildren through educational programming and recreational activities.
+Some of the unique programs we are proud to be part of include Wild Outdoor Week (WOW), the New Roots program, Bird by Bird, and other unique learning opportunities throughout the year.

 Bird by Bird